ISAITB/docs-tdl/source/testcase/index.rst

 parameter will need to be entered before starting the test.
 How is the "deliveryAddress" then provided for the simulated receiver actor?
 This can be achieved in two ways:

 * **Dynamically** through a :ref:`custom messaging handler <handlers-custom-handlers>`.
-Using this approach, the test bed, while in its initiation phase, will request configuration properties from the handler that will be mapped to the SUT's corresponding endpoint (see :ref:`test-suite-actors-endpoints-simulated`).
+Using this approach, the Test Bed, while in its initiation phase, will request configuration properties from the handler that will be mapped to the SUT's corresponding endpoint (see :ref:`test-suite-actors-endpoints-simulated`).
 * **Statically** by defining the endpoint and one or more of its parameters within the test case itself.